Carioca

+Carioca ([kaɾiˈɔkɐ] or [kɐɾiˈɔkɐ]) is a demonym used to refer to residents of the city of Rio de Janeiro, in Brazil and their culture.

-Like other Brazilians, cariocas speak Portuguese.
-The carioca accent and sociolect (also simply called "carioca", see below) are one of the most widely recognized in Brazil, in part because TV Globo, the second-largest television network in the world, is headquartered in Rio de Janeiro.
+Like other Brazilians, Cariocas speak Portuguese.
+The carioca accent and sociolect (also simply called "carioca", see below) are one of the most widely recognized in Brazil, in part because TV Globo, the most popular TV network in Brazil, is headquartered in Rio de Janeiro.
 Thus, many Brazilian TV programs, from news and documentary to entertainment (such as the telenovelas), feature carioca-acting and -speaking talent.

+Etymology

+The original meaning of the term is controversial, maybe from Tupi language "kari' oka", meaning "white house" as the whitewashed stone houses of European settlers or even the colonists themselves, by merging "kara'iwa" (white man) and "oka" (house).
+Others propose the "beloved eyes" or "black eyes" meanings, derived from "kara" (beloved or black) and "oka" (eye).
+Currently, the more accepted origin in academia is the meaning derived from "kariîó oka", which comes from Tupi "house of carijó", which was Guaraní, a native tribe of Rio de Janeiro who lived in the vicinity of the Carioca River, between the neighborhoods of Glória and Flamengo.

 History

-The archaic demonym for the Rio de Janeiro State is fluminense, taken from the Latin word flūmen, meaning "river."
-Despite the fact that carioca is a more ancient demonym of Rio de Janeiro's inhabitants (known since 1502), it was replaced by fluminense in 1783, when the latter was sanctioned as the official demonym of the Royal Captainship of Rio de Janeiro (later the Province of Rio de Janeiro).
-A few years after the City of São Sebastião do Rio de Janeiro had become the capital city of the Brazilian colonies.
-From 1783 and during all the Imperial Regime, carioca remained only as a nickname by which other Brazilians called the inhabitants of Rio (city and province).
-During the first years of the Brazilian Republic, carioca was the name given to those who lived in the slums or a pejorative way to refer to the bureaucratic elite of the Federal District.
-Only when the City of Rio lost its status as Federal District and became a Brazilian State (Guanabara State), when the capital city was moved to Brasilia, was carioca made a co-official demonym with guanabarino.
-In 1975, the Guanabara State was eliminated by President Geisel (under the military dictatorship), becoming the present-day City of Rio de Janeiro, and carioca was made the demonym of its municipality.
-Despite the fact carioca is not recognized as an official demonym of Rio de Janeiro State, Brazilians call the inhabitants of Rio de Janeiro in general (state and city) cariocas, and most of its inhabitants claim to be cariocas.
-Nowadays, social movements like "Somos Todos Cariocas" ("We are all Cariocas") try to achieve the official recognition of carioca as a co-official demonym of the Rio de Janeiro State.
+The archaic demonym for the state of Rio de Janeiro is Fluminense, taken from the Latin word flūmen, meaning "river".
+Despite the fact that Carioca is a more ancient demonym of Rio de Janeiro's inhabitants (known since 1502), it was replaced by fluminense in 1783, when the latter was sanctioned as the official demonym of the Royal Captainship of Rio de Janeiro (later the Province of Rio de Janeiro).

+In 1763, the colonial capital of Brazil was transferred from Salvador to Rio de Janeiro.
+From 1783 and during the rest of the colonial period and then the independent empire, Carioca remained only as a nickname by which other Brazilians called the inhabitants of Rio (city and province).
+During the first years of the Brazilian Republic, Carioca was the name given to those who lived in the slums or a pejorative way to refer to the bureaucratic elite of the Federal District.

+In 1960, when Brazil’s capital and the Federal District were transferred from Rio de Janeiro to newly built Brasília, the city of Rio de Janeiro was reorganized as the state of Guanabara.
+During this transition, Carioca was recognized as a co-official demonym alongside Guanabarino, both referring to residents of the former capital.

+In 1975, during the presidency of Ernesto Geisel under Brazil’s military dictatorship, the State of Guanabara was merged with the neighboring State of Rio de Janeiro.
+Following the merger, the city of Rio de Janeiro replaced Niterói as the capital of the unified state, and Carioca became the official demonym for inhabitants of the city.

+Nowadays, Carioca is used to exclusively refer to those born in the city of Rio de Janeiro, while everyone born in the state of Rio de Janeiro is referred to as a Fluminense.